jeffisadams/human-nothuman/README.md

 ## Why this model works relatively well
-Data science purists will likely notice this is not generalized as a classifier for humans.
+This is not generalized as a classifier for humans.
 My colleague suggested we try his front door cam, and I suspect it will perform poorly.
 But the important takeaway is that it solves an actual problem for this specific use case, and it really didn't take me that long, or that much data to get here.

 Purists will chide me related to overfitting or other data integrity / bias mistakes, but now that I can successfully remove the cat text messages, I remain enthused.